omnistrate-oss/omnistrate-sdk-go/v1/docs/ResourceApiAPI.md

 func main() {
 	serviceId := "s-12345678" // string | The service ID that this API bundle belongs to id := "r-12345678" // string | The ID of the resource
-	productTierVersion := "Sed ut impedit error qui laudantium consectetur." // string | Product tier version of the resource to describe.
+	productTierVersion := "Sunt eligendi." // string | Product tier version of the resource to describe.
 If not specified, the latest version is described. (optional) productTierId := "Beatae beatae." // string | ProductTierId of the resource to describe.
 Needs to specified in combination with the product tier version (optional)

 	configuration := openapiclient.NewConfiguration()